Skip to main content

 Intro

-Robin Baral has more than a decade of experience practicing land use, environmental, and water law.
-Robin guides his clients, including private developers and public agencies, through nearly every aspect of the land use planning, development, and entitlement process and the myriad of associated local, state, and federal approvals that are often required for land development and public infrastructure.
-Robin has extensive experience working with developers and local agencies to negotiate development agreements, process specific plans, complex entitlement packages, and conduct environmental reviews under the California Environmental Quality Act (CEQA).
-He is also adept at harnessing recent changes to the State Planning and Zoning Law to expedite permitting and development approvals.
+Robin enjoys guiding clients through nearly every aspect of the land use planning, development, and entitlement process, and obtaining local, state and federal permits that are often required for land development and public infrastructure.
+Robin has extensive experience working with developers and local agencies throughout California, negotiating complex entitlement packages, and conducting environmental review under the California Environmental Quality Act (CEQA).
+His particular expertise lies in implementing strategies to expedite project approvals by harnessing recent changes to state housing laws and planning and zoning laws.

 Lastly, Robin has served as the lead attorney in a broad range of litigation matters.
-His cases range from defending and challenging land use entitlements, CEQA approvals, municipal finance mechanisms (Proposition 218, impact fees, CFD financing), ballot initiatives, and water rights determinations.
+His cases span both the defense of, and challenges to land use entitlements, CEQA approvals, municipal finance mechanisms (Proposition 218, impact fees, CFD financing), challenges to business license taxes, ballot initiatives, and water rights determinations.

 Education